AndreasFerdinand/Syllable.js/README.md

 /(?<Word>[\wüäöÜÄÖß]+)|(?<Other>\s|[^\wüäöÜÄÖß]+)/g
 ```

 The regular expression can be changed using attribute `textSplitterRegex`.
-By default, the name 'Lucía' is not captured as a single word, but as to words, separated by the `í` character which will be shown black.
+By default, the name 'Lucía' is not captured as a single word, but as two words, separated by the `í` character which will be shown black.
 To handle the the `í` correct change the regular expressen as shown below.

 ```js
 let syllableConverter = new SyllableConverter(